pearofducks/ansible-vim/README.md

 - _regex-for-file_ will receive the full filepath, so directory matching can be done.
 - _filetype_ is the root filetype to be applied, `jinja2` will be automatically appended

+All files ending in `*.j2` that aren't matched will simply get the `jinja2` filetype.

 ## bugs, suggestions/requests, & contributions

 ##### bugs